Ersox/textbox/README.md

 # TextBox

-An elegant utility for constructing templates that can have text or images slotted into an existing layout for the Mapgen project.
+An elegant utility for constructing templates that can have text or images slotted into an existing layout.

 ---